renatoathaydes/schemake/README.md

 });
 ```

+Another built-in validator is `IntRangeValidator` (for ranges of ints, e.g.
+only allow values from 1 to 10: `IntRangeValidator(1, 10)`).

 #### enums

 A special case of `Strings` where the allowed values are all known at compile-time can be modelled as a